Skip to main content

 MEDIUM AVAILABILITY

-Many traditional Greek dishes are naturally gluten-free: grilled meats, Greek salad, tzatziki, fresh seafood, and vegetable dishes.
-Athens and Thessaloniki restaurants increasingly offer gluten-free alternatives, though phyllo-based dishes (spanakopita, baklava) require substitutions.
+Plenty of Greek dishes are gluten-free without trying to be: grilled meats, Greek salad, tzatziki, fresh seafood, vegetable plates.
+Restaurants in Athens and Thessaloniki increasingly stock gluten-free alternatives, though anything built on phyllo, like spanakopita or baklava, needs a substitution.

 halal